2011-05-03Response Time, Throughput and Horizontal Scalability

 Important

-Proper indexing is the best way to reduce query response time—in relational SQL databases as well as in many non-relational systems.
+Proper indexing is the best way to reduce query response time—in relational SQL databases as well as in non-relational systems.

-Figure 3.5.
-Response Time by Data Volume
+Figure 3.5 Response Time by Data Volume

 Factbox